Provisioning Citrix ADC instances

 - HA heartbeats will be sent only on the interfaces that are part of the NSVLAN.

 - You can configure an NSVLAN only from VPX XVA build 9.3-53.4 and later.

 Important: If NSVLAN is not selected, running the “clear config full” command on the VPX instance deletes the VLAN configuration.

-To provision a Citrix ADC instance
+Modify a Citrix ADC instance

 To modify the values of the parameters of a provisioned Citrix ADC instance, in the Citrix ADC instances pane, select the instance that you want to modify, and then click Modify.
-In the Modify NetScaler Wizard, modify the parameters.
+In the Modify ADC Wizard, modify the parameters.

 Note: If you modify the following parameters: number of SSL chips, interfaces, memory, and feature license, the Citrix ADC instance implicitly stops and restarts to bring these parameters into effect.